 Even with the advent of electronic health records, it's still a good idea to keep track of your medical history yourself.
 This includes tracking emergency contact information, diagnoses, current treatments (including prescription and over-the-counter medications and supplements), and allergies.
-You can find a sample here.
+You can use an app or do it the old-fashioned way, writing things down by hand.